AdobeDocs/media-analytics.zh-Hans/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 ### visitor.marketingCloudOrgId

-In addition to being necessary for MCID generation when that is not provided, this parameter is also used as the value for the publisher ID (based on which Media Analytics performs [federation rule matching.](/help/data-sharing/federated-analytics.md))
+In addition to being necessary for MCID generation when that is not provided, this parameter is also used as the value for the publisher ID (based on which Media Analytics performs [federation rule matching.](/help/federated-analytics.md))

-### Analytics Legacy User ID (aid) and Declared User IDs (customerIDs)
+### 分析旧版用户ID(aid)和声明的用户ID(customerID)

 * **analytics.aid:**